learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

-*If you have not seen `value_counts` before, this would be a good time to check out the [documentation for it](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html) !*
+*If you have not seen `value_counts()` before, this would be a good time to check out the [documentation for it](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html) !*

 ## Explanation
-Above we used the map method for pandas series.
+Above we used the `.map()` method for pandas series.
 This allows us to pass a function that will be applied to each and every data entry within the series.
-As shorthand, we could also pass a lambda function to determine whether or not each row was on the N line or not.
+As shorthand, we could also pass a lambda function to determine whether or not each row was on the N line or not:

 `df['On_N_Line'] = df.LINENAME.map(lambda x: 'N' in x)`

 This is shorter and equivalent to the above functions defined above.
 Lambda functions are often more convenient, but have less functionality than defining functions explicitly.

 ## Cleaning Column Names